 After helping to facilitate a year long exploration of ability, race, and gender for our community called The Path of Awakening, several sangha members of color began holding space for a People of Color Sitting Group in early 2017.
 They’ve expressed that “The group aims to create a sanctuary where People of Color can study and support one another as we discuss how, in a system of oppression and racial bias, we can create a community where we recognize our interdependence.
 We approach this in the spirit of the Three Tenets of the Zen Peacemakers: Not Knowing, Bearing Witness, Loving Myself and Others.”
 The group meets twice a month, receiving visitors from across the city and tri-state area.
 To learn more about the People of Color Sitting Group, reach out to Mukei at email@example.com.

 VZ Action arose out of a shared desire among several students and teachers to more consistently practice taking action together as a sangha.
-Launching in early 2018 with Roshi’s encouragement, the VZ Action team has labored to share one or two actions a month with the sangha.
+Launching in early 2018 with Roshi’s encouragement, the VZ Action team shares several actions each year with the sangha.
 Together we’ve Court Watched, marched to End Family Separation, acted to #CLOSErikers and #FREEnewyork, and hosted a workshop about city government, amongst many other expressions.
-In addition to answering our regular calls-to-action, sangha members interested in getting more involved with VZ Action can join the Google Group or quarterly in-person gatherings at the Zendo.
-For more information, reach out to the VZ Action Team at email@example.com.
+In addition to answering our regular calls-to-action, sangha members interested in getting more involved with VZ Action can get more information at firstname.lastname@example.org.